Fakir Musafar: Illness and death

 In May 2018, Loomis announced on his website that he was suffering from terminal lung cancer.
 He died on the morning of 1 August 2018.
 His death was initially announced in a public Facebook post by his wife Cléo Dubois, and later confirmed by an obituary in Artforum.

 Tributes

-The Leather Archives and Museum, founded in 1991, has a Fakir Musafar exhibit as a permanent exhibit.
+The Leather Archives and Museum, founded in 1991, once featured an exhibit about Musafar.
 In 1993, he received the Steve Maidhof Award for National or International Work from the National Leather Association International.
 In 2019, he was inducted into the Leather Hall of Fame, and he is also an inductee of the Society of Janus Hall of Fame.
-The Berkeley University Bancroft Library and the Association of Professional Piercers also have large archives of his work in photography, published writings, workshops, and BodyPlay magazines.
+UC Berkeley's Bancroft Library and the Association of Professional Piercers also have large archives of his work in photography, published writings, workshops, and BodyPlay magazines.
 His memorial bench in Byxbee Park in Palo Alto reads "Body is the door to Spirit".